Edit on Github

 The contacts you store on your travel devices should be minimal, including only the contacts essential for your trip (don’t copy your entire address book or contacts database to your travel devices).

 If you need to store the contact information for sensitive sources, this contact information should not be on your devices during your travel, and should only be opened when you have reached your temporary residence (for instance, your hotel) at your destination.
-Once at your temporary residence, if you need to store the contact details of sensitive sources locally on your device, be sure to use non-revealing pseudonyms, not the real names of the sensitive sources.
+Once at your temporary residence, if you need to store the contact details of sensitive sources locally on your device, be sure to use non-revealing pseudonyms, not their real names.

-When communicating with sensitive sources, use an encrypted messaging app with disappearing messages enabled.
+When communicating with sensitive sources, use an encrypted messaging app with disappearing messages enabled whenever possible.

 Storing Information

 If storing your devices unattended (for instance, if you are leaving them in your hotel room), place the devices into tamper bags, which are one-time-use bags you can generally order online which show immediately apparent signs of tampering if they have been opened.
-If upon returning to your devices you find evidence that the tamper bags have been tampered with, assume that the devices are compromised and proceed to obtain new devices.
-Store the potentially compromised old devices in your suitcase, in case the devices have been implanted with surveillance capabilities.
+If upon returning to your devices you find evidence that the tamper bags have been tampered with, assume that the devices are no longer safe, and do not use them for sensitive communications.

 Border Control Protocol